pariskol/sqlbrowserfx/README.md

 * Graphical representation of database as tree.
 * Exposure of database to the web as RESTful service with one click.
 * Import, export csv files.
+* Queries History.
+* Savable queries.
 * Support for SQLite.
-* Basic support for MySQL.
+* Support for MySQL.
 * Cross Platform.
-* Charting

 ### Prerequisites